 This function takes as input argument and output object from recoup and creates heatmaps depicting genomic coverages using the ComplexHeatmap package and the options present in the input object.
 It can be used with saved recoup outputs so as to recreate the plots without re-reading BAM/BED files and re-calculating coverages.

+'''

 recoupHeatmap(recoupObj, samples = NULL, rc = NULL)

+'''

-recoupObj a list object created from recoup. samples which samples to plot.
+recoup0bj a list object created from recoup.

+samples which samples to plot.
 Either numeric (denoting the sample indices) or sample ids.
-Defaults to NULL for all samples. rc fraction $(0-1)$ of cores to use in a multicore system.
-It defaults to NULL (no parallelization).
+Defaults to NULL for all samples.